OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform.md

 1. OutSystems will promptly contact you to schedule and plan the Platform Server upgrade.

-1. OutSystems proceeds with the upgrade of the Platform Server component on the environment on the agreed schedule.
+1. On the agreed schedule, OutSystems proceeds with the upgrade of the Platform Server component in the environment.
+When upgrading the **Development environment** of your infrastructure, OutSystems also installs the latest version of [OutSystems UI](https://www.outsystems.com/forge/component-overview/1385/silk-ui-mobile).

 <div class="info" markdown="1">